cezamee/Yoda/README.md

 Yoda uses advanced XDP filtering to select which packets to process:

-- **MAC signature filtering (XOR):** The XDP C program (`xdp_redirect.c`) checks for a weak-collision signature on MAC source addresses (XOR over 4 bytes) and configured port.
+- **MAC signature filtering (XOR):** The XDP C program (`bpf/xdp_redirect.c`) checks for a weak-collision signature on MAC source addresses (XOR over 4 bytes) and configured port.
 Only packets with a matching MAC signature / port are accepted; others are passed normally to the linux kernel.
-- **Compatible MAC generation:** The Python script `gen_mac_sig.py` generates MAC addresses that match the expected XOR signature for the server or give you the signature of yours.
+- **Compatible MAC generation:** The Python script `tools/gen_mac_sig.py` generates MAC addresses that match the expected XOR signature for the server or give you the signature of yours.
 - **Traffic camouflage:** For example, if Apache is running on port 443, there is no conflict.
 Yoda does not "bind" the port in the usual sense (it does not use a kernel socket), but receives packets directly from AF_XDP in userspace.
 Only packets matching Yoda’s XDP filter (MAC/port/signature) are handled by Yoda; all other HTTPS traffic is handled by Apache as usual.
 This allows Yoda to blend in with legitimate web traffic, enhancing stealth and avoiding detection by standard external monitoring tools.

 ## Kernel Bypass & Stealth